api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

 ## Step 2: Make a request

-The scripts in this step will use the Airnode you have deployed if you have completed Step 1.
-Otherwise, it will use the `providerId` of the Airnode that we have deployed given in [`parameters.js`](/src/parameters.js).
-Note that the `endpointId` will be the same either way because it is [derived from the OIS and endpoint name](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endpoint.md#endpointid).
+The scripts in this section will use the Airnode created in *Step 1*.
+Otherwise, it will a default (pre-deployed) Airnode.
+It uses the **providerId** in [parameters.js](https://github.com/api3dao/airnode-starter/blob/main/src/parameters.js).
+Note that the endpointId will be the same either way because it is derived from the [OIS and endpoint name](../protocols/request-response/endpoint.md#endpointid).

 ### Create Requester

-Run the following to create an on-chain [requester](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/requester.md) record:
+Run the following to create an on-chain [requester](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/requester.md) record.
+Use the requester, denoted with an index, in other projects as well.
+Note that **requesterIndex** is chain-specific, create another requester record for other chains.

 ```bash
 npm run create-requester
 ```

-You can use this requester denoted with an index in other projects as well.
-Note that `requesterIndex` is chain-specific, so you will have to create another requester record on other chains.

 ### Deploy Client Contract

-Run the following to deploy `ExampleClient.sol`:
+Run the following to deploy the contract **/contracts/ExampleClient.sol** from the airnode-starter project.

 ```bash
 npm run deploy-client